-> If you want to buy a home, it is usually easier to purchase one that’s already been built.
-Buying land and building a new home on the site, though, can leave you with a home that more closely fulfills your housing needs.
+If you want to buy a home, it’s usually easier to purchase one already built.
+Buying land and building a new home on the site, though, can leave you with a home that more closely meets your housing needs.
 After all, you can tell your architects and builders exactly what you want.

 You can purchase or sell real estate on your own.
 But navigating this process – finding the right property, qualifying potential buyers, signing documents and handling negotiations – can be time-consuming and confusing.
-That’s where real estate brokerages, real estate agents and REALTORS® come in.
+So, this iswhere real estate brokerages, real estate agents and REALTORS® come in.

 Real estate agents – those who are members of the National Association of REALTORS® are known as REALTORS®– work with both buyers and sellers.
-They help buyers find real estate that suits their needs, whether these buyers want to purchase a small condo, a single-family home, an entire apartment tower or a commercial property.
-They also work with buyers who are ready to sell their real estate.

-Real estate agents help market properties, handle the negotiations between buyers and sellers and make sure all the right paperwork is signed during a real estate transaction.
-They don’t do this for free, usually getting paid a percent of a property’s sale.
-For instance, if you are selling a single-family home, you might have to pay 5% – 6% of your property’s sales price in the form of a commission.
-The real estate agents representing the seller and the buyer split the commission, with each getting 3% of the home’s sales price.
+Real estate agents help market properties, handle the buyer and seller negotiations and make sure all the right paperwork is signed during a real estate transaction.
+They don’t do this for free; they usually get paid a percentage of a property’s sale.

-If you buy real estate as an investment, you might have to pay for a property management service.
-As the name suggests, such services manage properties that you purchase but don’t live in.
+If you buy real estate as an investment, you might opt to pay for a property management service.
+As the name suggests, such services manage rental properties that you purchase but don’t live in.
 They handle everything from maintenance and rent collection to emergency calls from renters at 2 a.m.

-Say you own an apartment complex in another state.
+Let’s say you own an apartment complex in another state.
 You might hire a property management company to handle the maintenance of that property.
 This company would hire a landscaping service, cleaning service and security service.
-Your property management company might also screen potential tenants, market units when they come up for rent and handle evictions if tenants stop paying their monthly rent.
-If a renter’s furnace conks out, the property management firm would take the call and send out a repair service.
+Your property management company might also screen potential tenants, market units when they come up for rent, and handle evictions if tenants stop paying their monthly rent.
+If a renter’s furnace conks out, one of your property managers would take the call and send out a repair service.

 Few people can purchase real estate with cash.
-Most must take out loans.
-That’s where mortgage lenders come in.
+Most people will have to take out a loan.
+This is where mortgage lenders come in.

-If you want to buy a single-family home for a primary residence but you don’t have the cash to make this purchase, you’ll work with a mortgage lender.
-You’ll provide this lender with documents that prove your income, such as your most recent paycheck stubs, bank account statements and tax returns.
-Your mortgage lender will also check your three-digit credit score and your three credit reports, all to make sure that you can pay back the money you borrow.
+If you want to buy a single-family home for a primary residence but lack the cash to make this purchase, you’ll work with a mortgage lender.
+You’ll provide this lender with income-verifying documents such as your most recent paycheck stubs, bank account statements and tax returns.
+Your mortgage lender will also check your three-digit credit score and your three credit reports, all to make sure you can pay back the money you borrow.

-If you are approved for a loan, your lender will pay the sellers of the property you are buying.
+If you’re approved for a loan, your lender will pay the sellers of the property you’re buying.
 You then pay back your lender every month with a mortgage payment.
 You’ll have to pay interest on these payments, which is how lenders make a profit.

-Lenders don’t originate loans for free, charging a range of fees to close your mortgage loan.
-This varies, but you can expect to pay 2% – 5% of your home’s purchase price in closing costs.
-On a home costing $200,000, then, you can expect to pay $4,000 – $10,000 in closing costs.
+Lenders don’t originate loans for free but charge a range of fees to close your mortgage loan.
+Fees vary, but you can expect to pay 3% – 6% of your home’s purchase price in closing costs.
+On a home costing $200,000, then, you may expect to pay $6,000 – $12,000 in closing costs.

 Investing In Real Estate